Klik hier om dit bericht in het Nederlands te lezen.

 After he had hung up, he looked at the suspiciously quiet class.
 Before he asked what was going on, he wanted to quench his thirst with the coffee on his desk.
 The students tried really hard to keep a straight face while their teacher poured the alcoholic mixture into his mouth and immediately spat it out again.
 He glanced at the bottle of methanol and noticed a considerable amount was missing.

-He furiously turned to his students: ‘Are you out of your damn minds?
+Furious, he turned to his students and screamed: ‘Are you out of your bloody minds?
 Do you even know how dangerous that is?
 I’ve never seen something like this before!
 Who do you think you are?
 You bunch of evil bra…’ Thompson suddenly became short of breath.
 He reached for his heart – apparently he did possess that – and tried to say something, but couldn’t.
-Thomas, Charlotte, Michael and Roxanne watched powerlessly as their teacher fell to the floor and lay there without movement.
+Thomas, Charlotte, Michael and Roxanne powerlessly watched as their teacher fell to the floor and lay there without moving a muscle.

 Roxanne ran up to Thompson to check his breathing and heartbeat.
 Neither were present.
 Thomas hadn’t said anything in the meantime.
 Roxanne saw him shivering and staring at the body with fright.